lrpinto/MyReadsApp/README.md

     ├── App.css # Styles for the app.
     ├── App.js # This is the root of the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── BooksAPI.js # A JavaScript API to provision a mock backend.
 Instructions for the methods are below.
     ├── icons # Helpful images.
     │   ├── add.svg
     │   ├── arrow-back.svg